vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+persist the released entity at it's new position
+  - does not account for throwing

+x if person leaves, remove their hands persist th

-- verify that angular velocity and linear velocity of controllers is sent correctly, inspect console.log in the headset
+- send angular velocity and linear velocity of controllers if the item grabbed is throwable

 - create message handlers for entity_trigger_squeezed and entity_grabbed, entity_released
    taking the entity tags into consideration